Where does the word Taupe come from?

 Psychology and influences of Taupe

-Taupe’s traits and influences are a mixture of gray’s and brown’s with a few unique affects and influences of its own.
+Taupe’s traits and influences are a mixture of gray’s and brown’s with a few unique influences of its own.

 Shades where brown is more dominate have more associations with luxury and comfort while still maintaining a certain degree of neutrality and style.